-Named from the Greek words meaning “nitre forming”, nitre being an ancient common name for the compound potassium nitrate.
+Named from the Greek words meaning “nitre forming,” nitre being an ancient common name for the compound potassium nitrate.
 Nitrogen is a colorless and odorless gas.
 In its natural state, it is fairly unreactive.
 However, under certain circumstances, it reacts extensively with a variety of compounds.
 Nitrogen makes up 78% of the Earth’s atmosphere, but it is uncommon anywhere else.
 Nitrogen is used extensively, being a key component in explosives, plastics, drugs and dyes and an essential element to the fertilizer industry.
 Liquid nitrogen is used for many cryogenic activities.

 Nitrogen is a critical element for life.
 It is one of the six bulk elements and the fourth most common element in the human body.
 Nitrogen is an important constituent of DNA, nucleic acids and proteins.
-The nitrogen cycle, whereby chemical processes make atmospheric nitrogen available for use in plants and animals and then is subsequently returned to the atmosphere is a critical process for life.
+The nitrogen cycle, whereby chemical processes make atmospheric nitrogen available for use in plants and animals and then it is subsequently returned to the atmosphere, is a critical process for life.

 Role in Life Processes